swilliams11/apigee-monetization-demo/README.md

 ### Restrict to a subset of developers
 1. [Create a developer category](https://docs.apigee.com/api-platform/monetization/manage-developer-categories#ui).
 2. [Create an API Package](https://docs.apigee.com/api-platform/monetization/create-api-packages)
-3. [Create a rate plan](https://docs.apigee.com/api-platform/monetization/create-rate-plans) and then Select 'Developer Category' as the **Standard or Developer** option. **There may be a delay before your developer category is displayed in the drop-down menu.**
+3. [Create a rate plan](https://docs.apigee.com/api-platform/monetization/create-rate-plans) and then Select `Developer Category` as the **Standard or Developer** option. **There may be a delay before your developer category is displayed in the drop-down menu.**

 ![developer category](images/rate-plan-developer-category.png)